Egypt: Temples, Pyramids, the Nile and More

 3B57EE4B-648D-49FF-81BC-C51779926913

-After our visit to Hatshepsut, we asked our driver to take us to the Colossal Statue of Memnon.
-This is something you can see from the road but we asked our driver to pull into the parking lot so we could get better pictures.
+After my visit to Hatshepsut, I asked the driver to take us to the Colossal Statue of Memnon.
+This is something you can see from the road but I asked the driver to pull into the parking lot so I could get better pictures.
 It is free to come see the statues.
 They are basically just 2 massive stone statues of Amenhotep II.

 579DFD91-B9E2-4BD5-BE0F-858A5764966F